Total Annihilation: Kingdoms: The Iron Plague

 Set weeks following the events of the original story, it's revealed that the discovery of gunpowder was not originally of Aramon, but instead was a knowledge bought from the distant, science-driven nation of Creon, expected to be paid in large gold amounts.
 However, the Verunan ships transporting the payment are pillaged and sunk by fanatical Taros' servants known as the 'Cult of Lokken', led by High Priest Heligrin.
 When Veruna dispatches a fleet to investigate, they unexpectedly meet Creon's ironclad armada that also was sent to investigate the payment's disappearance, and the hot-headed Verunan fleet captain Rattenbrass readily engages the Creon navy, provoking an incident that forces Kirenna to forfeit the isle of Caora in an attempt to maintain peace.
 The effort is in vain, however, as the inhabitants of Caora rise in revolt against Creon's occupation forces and the act draws Elsin's ire, as the isle was once an Aramon protectorate.
 Kirenna later recants and reconciles with Elsin, temporarily reclaiming Caora from Creon in a joint assault, but are nonetheless driven away by Creon's superior firepower and numbers, allowing Creon to invade Aramon, where Elsin provides fierce resistance.

-In Taros, Heligrin's forces discover Creon had already shore-landed and were attempting to salvage the merchant ship whom carried Lokken's mysterious cargo - a strange bottle - but had shipwrecked.
+In Taros, Heligrin's forces discover Creon had already landed and were attempting to salvage the merchant ship which carried Lokken's mysterious cargo - a strange bottle - but had shipwrecked.
 Despite the vicious assault, Heligrin is unable to recover the bottle in time, forcing him depart to Zhon to plead the ever-reclusive Queen Thirsha for aerial transports towards Creon, where the bottle was taken.
 Thirsha reveals the bottle contains Lokken's essence and that, days prior to his death, Lokken himself confided an artifact to Thirsha that would allow his resurrection.
-Meanwhile bounty hunters storm the Cult of Lokken and discover the original treasure chests meant for Creon.
+Meanwhile, bounty hunters storm the Cult of Lokken and discover the original treasure chests meant for Creon.
 When Elsin learns of this, realizing all attempts of reconciling with Creon are now hopeless, he leads an expeditionary force towards Creon through an ancient mountain cave network, leaving the defense of Aramon to his generals.
 Elsin's departure, however, causes the lords of Northern Aramon to defect to Creon, plunging the continent into civil war amidst an invasion.
 When Veruna's navy is almost decimated attempting to defeat Creon's armada and break its supply chain, Kirenna beholds a vision of Elsin's expedition and equally departs Veruna with a force towards Creon, in hopes that striking down their Sage, Menelos, will halt Creon's invasion of Darien.